How To Make James Slow Down On That Call Without Apologising For Your ‘Bad’ English.

 International communication in English goes beyond perfect grammar, complex vocabulary, academically-correct spoken English and accent-free pronunciation.

-We, monolingual English speakers AND international speakers of English, have a responsibility to ensure that both sides help each other communicate successfully.
+We, monolingual English speakers AND international speakers of English, both have a responsibility to ensure that we understand each other.
+We owe it to each other to collaborate effectively and get the job done.

 * Chia Suan Chong (2018) Successful International Communication, Pavilion Publishing and Media Ltd